Lisbon Airport to Cascais in 2026 - Best Transport Options

 - Practical steps at the terminal: validate balance, tap on entry with Viva Viagem, and tap off at the end of each leg; if you need help, staff greet travelers with a smile and can point you to the next correct platform.

-- Be prepared for a walk: from the airport terminal to the rail hub is a short stroll; once you’re on board, the ride toward Cais do Sodré is scenic and offers a glimpse of the city’s charm beyond the terminal walls.
+- Be prepared for a walk: from the airport terminal to the rail hub is a short stroll; once you’re on board, the ride toward Cais do Sodré is scenic and has a glimpse of the city’s charm beyond the terminal walls.
 If you’re carrying bags, a driver can offer luggage assistance, and paying on arrival with a card is convenient.

-- Beaches and beyond: Cascais and Estoril have stunning coastlines within easy reach; plan a short walk from the station to nearby bays for a quick dip after a city stop.
+- Beaches and beyond: Cascais and Estoril have impressive coastlines within easy reach; plan a short walk from the station to nearby bays for a quick dip after a city stop.
 If you intend to visit Porto later, consider a separate long-distance option since that leg isn’t covered by the Cascais line.

 - Notes and sources: verify current prices and routes on the official Lisbon public transport portal (источник).
 The system is designed to be convenient for the Portuguese traveler and for visitors who value privacy and efficiency.
 Feel free to ask locals or staff at the terminal for the next train if you’re in a hurry, and plan your arrival time to avoid long waits, especially if you want to greet the day with a quick ride to the coast or a city center stroll.